 - Loosen and remove the 2 muffler cover screws. - Remove the muffler cover (cover snaps off muffler body).
-Remove muffler diffuser and spark arresting - Remove muffler diffuser and spark arresting screen assembly.
+Remove muffler diffuser and spark arrest- - Remove muffler diffuser and spark arresting screen assembly.
 Notice the orientation of these parts for reassembling. - Clean the spark arrestor screen with a wire brush.
-Replace screen if breaks are found. - Replace any broken or cracked muffler parts. - Reinstall diffuser and spark arrestor screen assembly with round holes facing up. - Reinstall muffler cover and 2 screws.
-Tighten securely.
+Replace screen if breaks are found. - Replace any broken or cracked muffler parts. - Reinstall diffuser and spark arrestor screen assembly with round holes facing up. - Reinstall muffler cover and 2 screws (7-8 ft/lbs).